-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
-Uses strategy incorrectly or with parts missing.
-Uses engagement strategies to engage or re-engage students with the content, but less than the majority of students are Uses engagement strategies to engage or re-engage students with the content.
-The desired effect is displayed in the majority Based on student evidence, implements adaptations to achieve the desired effect in more than 90% of the displaying the desired effect. of students. students.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was Uses strategy Uses engagement Uses engagement Based on student called for but not incorrectly or with strategies to engage strategies to engage or evidence, exhibited. parts missing. or re-engage re-engage students with implements students with the the content. adaptations to content, but less than achieve the desired the majority of The desired effect is effect in more than students are displayed in the majority 90% of the displaying the desired of students. students. effect.